MikMuellerDev/SchoolNotes-vs/README.md

 # SchoolNotes
 > The most basic but most practical way of keeping notes in school.

+# Because I don't use VSCode anymore, this repository has been archived.

 ```
  ___     _             _ _  _     _
 / __| __| |_  ___  ___| | \| |___| |_ ___ ___